artsy/meta/meta/engineering_principles.md

 # Engineering Principles

 We have [company values](what_is_artsy.md), and are working on our shared values with design and product.
-However, when we make decisions on what and how to do engineering we need guiding principals.
+However, when we make decisions on what and how to do engineering, we need guiding principles.
 Things that make Artsy's development culture unique and drive us to do great work.

 ### Open Source by Default

-We consider the data and relationships that make Artsy difficult to copy, code only represents the past and close-to present.
-A code project should start as open, then move to closed if there are valid business needs that need to be hidden.
+We consider that it is the data and relationships with the art world what makes Artsy a difficult business to copy.
+Our code only represents ideals of our past and close-to present.
+A code project should start as open, then move to closed if there are valid business needs that require it to be private.

 Working in the open allows individual to retain their work and ideas post-Artsy.
-We can share the exact problem we see with others, and provide great high ways to teach by direct reference.
+We can share the exact problems we see with others, and provide great high ways to teach via direct references.

-Expectations for OSS apps are different than OSS libs, an app has little-to-no desire for community contributions.
-Instead it's more of a reference tool.
-Tools and libraries we can build communities around, but most projects don’t get large enough for their stewardship to become burdensome.
+Expectations for our OSS _apps_ are different than OSS _libraries_.
+An app has little-to-no desire for community contributions.
+Instead, it's open as a reference.
+With tools and libraries we can build communities around, but most of our projects don’t get large enough for their stewardship to become burdensome.

 - Examples: